Iodine: Properties

 Elemental iodine is slightly soluble in water, with one gram dissolving in 3450 mL at 20 °C and 1280 mL at 50 °C; potassium iodide may be added to increase solubility via formation of triiodide ions, among other polyiodides.
 Nonpolar solvents such as hexane and carbon tetrachloride provide a higher solubility.
 Polar solutions, such as aqueous solutions, are brown, reflecting the role of these solvents as Lewis bases; on the other hand, nonpolar solutions are violet, the colour of iodine vapour.
 Charge-transfer complexes form when iodine is dissolved in polar solvents, hence changing the colour.
 Iodine is violet when dissolved in carbon tetrachloride and saturated hydrocarbons but deep brown in alcohols and amines, solvents that form charge-transfer adducts.

-The melting and boiling points of iodine are the highest among the halogens, conforming to the increasing trend down the group, since iodine has the largest electron cloud among them that is the most easily polarised, resulting in its molecules having the strongest Van der Waals interactions among the halogens.
-Similarly, iodine is the least volatile of the halogens, though the solid still can be observed to give off purple vapour.
+The density, and the melting and boiling points of iodine follow the trend across all of the halogens of increasing with atomic number.
+Among the stable halogens, iodine has the largest electron cloud among them that is the most easily polarised, resulting in its molecules having the strongest Van der Waals interactions among the stable halogens.
+Similarly, iodine is the least volatile of the stable halogens, though the solid still can be observed to give off purple vapour.
 Due to this property iodine is commonly used to demonstrate sublimation directly from solid to gas, which gives rise to a misconception that it does not melt in atmospheric pressure.
-Because it has the largest atomic radius among the halogens, iodine has the lowest first ionisation energy, lowest electron affinity, lowest electronegativity and lowest reactivity of the halogens.
+Because it has the largest atomic radius among the stable halogens, iodine has the lowest first ionisation energy, lowest electron affinity, lowest electronegativity and lowest reactivity of the stable halogens.